priyanoshika/Coral-Reef/README.md

+MLP Classifier for Safeguarding Coral Reefs

+Overview
+This project is a machine learning initiative aimed at forecasting and mitigating ecological stress on coral reef ecosystems.
+Using a Multi-Layer Perceptron (MLP) model, the goal is to predict environmental threats and identify their primary causes, enabling proactive conservation efforts.

+Key Features
-Developed a Multi-Layer Perceptron (MLP) model to forecast and mitigate ecological stress on coral reef ecosystems, focusing on eight critical features.
+Predictive Modeling: Developed a Multi-Layer Perceptron (MLP) model to forecast ecological stress with high accuracy.

-Achieved a high classification accuracy of 97%, confirmed by metrics such as precision, recall, and F1-score, even with an unequal class distribution.
+High Accuracy: The model achieved a classification accuracy of 97%, demonstrating its effectiveness even with an unequal class distribution.

+Feature Analysis: Identified 9 critical features influencing coral reef health.

-Identified commercial activities as a primary environmental stressor contributing to coral bleaching using permutation importance analysis, and implemented a web-based interface using Flask for real-time assessments and conservation efforts.
+Causal Insight: Used permutation importance analysis to identify commercial activities as a primary environmental stressor contributing to coral bleaching.

+Web-Based Interface: Implemented a web-based interface using Flask for real-time assessments and accessibility.

+Technologies & Libraries
+Programming Language: Python

+Core Libraries:

+NumPy and Pandas for data manipulation.

+Scikit-Learn for the MLP classifier and other machine learning tools.

+Matplotlib and Seaborn for data visualization.

+Flask for the web application.